static-web-server/static-web-server/docs/content/features/file-descriptor-socket-passing.md

 Alternatively, the lightweight [`systemfd`](https://github.com/mitsuhiko/systemfd) utility may be useful, especially for testing purposes.

-For example, using `systemfd` utility as follow:
+For example, using `systemfd` utility as follows:

 ```sh
 sudo systemfd --no-pid -s http::8091 -- path/to/static-web-server --fd 0